Skip to main content

 1. Access the Share Panel

-Viewers will see a password page when they open the link.
-After entering the password, they’ll be able to watch the video.
+• Viewers will see a password page when they open the link

 You can update or change permissions at any time from the Share panel.
 This gives you full control over who can access your ツSupercuts, even after sharing them.